Pttn/rieMiner/README.md

 ### Debian/Ubuntu

-You can compile this C++ program with g++, as, m4 and make, install them if needed (as and m4 are not required if compiling on non-x64 platforms).
+You can compile this C++ program with g++, as, m4 and make, install them if needed.
 Then, get if needed the following dependencies:

 * [GMP](https://gmplib.org/)
 * [libSSL](https://www.openssl.org/)